 - Ability to make use of Turbolaser Reroute Circuits or other upgrades that let you spend your own tokens.

 - If it's a combat ship, the ability to go speed 3 or higher so it can hopefully start giving and receiving attacks turn 2.

 Tagge is a bit of an odd fit with VSDs and Interdictors as they won't usually be fast enough to get into the fight to double-spend a token by turn 2 and they don't get a defensive retrofit slot (without Tua) and so their brace token is locked down by accuracy results against bigger attacks with enough regularity that it's hard to really rely on double-spending it in one turn and then getting it back doing much for you.
 Raiders also aren't super keen on him as by the time you've discarded your brace token with a Raider, you're usually quite close to death and the return of the brace won't usually make much of a difference.

 How do I beat Tagge?Anything that helps you control the tempo is useful against Tagge, and I laid out earlier how troublesome it can be when the fighting isn't happening when Tagge wants it to, usually because the opponent is deliberately delaying the early fighting to deny Tagge half of his ability.
-Destroying ships before they get a chance to regenerate tokens is also quite effective and you'll have some opportunities to do this on turns 3 and 4 usually, right before Tagge kicks in again at the start of turn 5.
-Attacks that can reliably generate accuracy results can often stop Tagge's ability from being useful at all, which can be very frustrating for a player relying on Tagge getting to do something at all and finding his commander is effectively blank 😒.
+Destroying ships before they get a chance to regenerate tokens is also quite effective and you'll have some opportunities to gang up on ships on turns 3 and 4 in most games, right before Tagge kicks in again at the start of turn 5.
+Attacks that can reliably generate accuracy results can often prevent defense tokens from being used, which prevents them from being discarded, which gives Tagge few or no tokens to return when his special turns roll around.